mohammedzamakhan/toddmotto.github.io/_posts/2016-11-04-modern-angular-interview-questions.md

 path: 2016-11-04-modern-angular-interview-questions.md
 ---

-Angular 1.x has changed a lot with 1.5 introducing `.component()`, and with this it brings a whole new light to interviewing.
+AngularJS 1.x has changed a lot with version 1.5 introducing `.component()`, and with this it brings a whole new light to interviewing.
 At many previous jobs I've interviewed many developers on Angular, JavaScript in general and combining the two.
-This is my list of what I'd consider "modern Angular 1.x" interview questions, with a focus on component architecture and modern "best practices".
+This is my list of what I'd consider "modern AngularJS 1.x" interview questions, with a focus on component architecture and modern "best practices".
 Some are easy, some are hard - take your pick!

 Some questions are geared towards letting the interviewee decide approaches and answer based on their experience/opinions.
 For instance, "when would you use X over Y" is a better question than "why is X a better approach than Y?".
 This allows you to dig deeper and also have better conversations during the interview - as well as quickly gauge whether the developer is right for you.